We are constantly finding new ways to update our home exteriors.

 Step 3.
 Prime the Fence

 In most cases, you should only need a single coat of primer to do the job.
-That is because you are going to add at least one if not two coats of regular paint on top.
+That is because you will add at least one, if not two, coats of regular paint on top.

-Simply put, the wood primer can be considered as a glue, or an adhesive designed to help paint stick properly on wood.
+Simply put, the wood primer can be considered a glue or an adhesive designed to help paint stick properly on wood.

-In essence, you are prepping the surface so that the paint will be much easier to apply and look its best.
+Essentially, you are prepping the surface so the paint will be much easier to apply and look its best.

 Plus, they offer other attributes that contribute to creating a smoother, more enticing finish once you are through painting.